JohnsoN98X/Modern-Portfolio/README.md

 An **abstract base class** designed to encapsulate shared attributes and methods.
 This class is **not intended to be used directly**, but serves as the foundation for the two classes above.

+### 4. `FactorsModelOLS` 🆕
+A custom-built implementation of **Ordinary Least Squares (OLS)** regression, designed to support factor-based asset return modeling.
+This class does not rely on external modeling libraries such as `sklearn` or `statsmodels`, and instead computes all regression outputs (coefficients, residuals, standard errors, t-statistics, p-values) from scratch.
+Useful both as a learning tool and as a modular analytical component for multi-factor models or predictive pipelines.

 ---

 ## 🚀 Getting Started